jerrymarino/iCompleteMe/README.md

 ### I get a weird window at the top of my file when I use the semantic engine

 This is Vim's `preview` window.
-Vim uses it to show you extra information about something if such information is available.
-ICM provides Vim with such extra information.
+Vim uses it to show you extra information about something if such information is available. iCM provides Vim with such extra information.
 For instance, when you select a function in the completion list, the `preview` window will hold that function's prototype and the prototypes of any overloads of the function.
 It will stay there after you select the